-Why Data Management Plans (DMPs) are required.
+Why the Belmont Forum requires Data Management Plans (DMPs)

-The Belmont Forum and BiodivERsA support international transdisciplinary research with the goal of providing knowledge for understanding, mitigating and adapting to global environmental change.
-To meet this challenge, the Belmont Forum and BiodivERsA emphasize open sharing of research data to stimulate new approaches to the collection, analysis, validation and management of data, thus increasing the transparency of the research process and robustness of the results.
-However, they fully recognize that there are legitimate reasons to constrain access, for example, when an individual's privacy would be at risk from sharing data containing (or derived from) personally identifiable information.
+The Belmont Forum supports international transdisciplinary research with the goal of providing knowledge for understanding, mitigating and adapting to global environmental change.
+To meet this challenge, the Belmont Forum emphasizes open sharing of research data to stimulate new approaches to the collection, analysis, validation and management of data, thus increasing the transparency of the research process and robustness of the results.
+However, the Belmont Forum fully recognizes that there are legitimate reasons to constrain access, for example, when an individual's privacy would be at risk from sharing data containing (or derived from) personally identifiable information.

-For this call, the participating agencies consider that the development and implementation of project-specific Data Management Plans is an essential to enable the sharing of research data.
+The Belmont Forum considers that the development and implementation of project-specific Data Management Plans is essential to enable the sharing of research data.
 Research data includes: